karaoke-dev/karaoke/README.md

 Some features are still under heavy development, but existing features should work fine.

-And notice that this project not have much [demo](https://github.com/karaoke-dev/sample-beatmap) can try, and most of them are written in Japanese.
+Please note that this project doesn't have much of a [demo](https://github.com/karaoke-dev/sample-beatmap) currently available, and most of the lyrics are written in Japanese.
-So recommend looking this project around for seeing new feature instead of actually using it.
+So we recommend looking around this project to find new features instead of actually using it, unless you understand / speak Japanese.

 If you run into any problems, you can shoot us an email (support@karaoke.dev) or send me a message on [discord](https://discord.gg/ga2xZXk).
 I will typically reply faster on discord.